 Penalties and interest will be waived for the months of March through June for those in need and request assistance.
 For more information, contact Customer Service at 705-436-3710.

-We partnered with What’s For Dinner Today to give users free delivery from local restaurants until April 12.
+We partnered with What’s For Dinner Today to subsidize local deliveries for Innisfil restaurants and residents.

 Nottawasaga Futures hosts a free consulting program, businesses can access help to:

 - ensure your website is optimized for buying or booking appointments online

 - setup online ordering for both delivery and take-out on your website

 - convert existing stores to e-commerce to offer online buying capabilities

 - offer online and/or live classes or consultations using Skype, ZOOM, etc

 For more information, please contact 1-800-509-7554 or [email protected].